Close

 What is e-verification of income tax returns?

-E-verification of income tax returns refers to electronically validating and verifying the authenticity and accuracy of an individual’s income tax return filed with the tax authorities.
+E-verification of income tax returns refers to electronically validating and verifying the authenticity and accuracy of your income tax return filed with the tax authorities.
 In many countries, including India, taxpayers must file their income tax returns electronically.
 After filing the return, taxpayers must verify it to ensure its validity and prevent fraudulent activities.

 4